 My most recent work investigates the increasing centrality of extractive activities on Indigenous heritage landscapes (think about proposed dredging near the Great Barrier Reef or proposed unconventional oil and gas development in Chaco Canyon).

-Anthropologists (and others) are increasingly following the culture of industry and the movement of capital, resources, and cultures across time and space.
+Anthropologists (and others) are increasingly following the culture of industry and the movement of capital, resources, and ideologies across time and space.
 My work seeks to make sense of these changes.
-How do flows of global capital related to heritage landscapes produce asymmetries, material effects, or pressing environmental and social concerns?
+I ask: What work does heritage do?
+Where does heritage intersect with material effects, or pressing environmental and social concerns?
 Recently, I have pursued investigating how these processes are transforming and transformed by policy.
 This line of investigation was sparked by teaching (and colleagues) in the Environmental and Energy Policy program here at MTU.

 I have three emerging projects related to extractive industries and Indigenous territories.
 First, I am working with researchers at MTU on a multi-year, interdisciplinary project that seeks to assess and address community exposures to environmental contaminants.
 Our project is framed to look at issues related to legacy and atmospheric toxic contaminants and how these translate into impacts on socio-cultural and health impacts on communities in the Lake Superior region.
 This project is in collaboration with the Indigenous community as partners and collaborators.